abtion/guidelines/create_amazon_bucket.md

 ## Create a new amazon bucket

 ### Bucket
-Use the naming convention `<product-name>-production`, `<product-name>-staging`
+We use the naming convention `<product-name>-production` and `<product-name>-staging`

 #### Region
-We normally default to use `EU-Stockholm` but in theory this isn't as important, so if another region makes more sense choose a different one.
+We normally default to use `eu-north-1` aka. `Stockholm` but this may vary depending on where you and/or your customers are, so if another region makes more sense choose a different one.

 #### Settings
-Under the section `Configure options` as a default we disable everything, it's only if the project require something specific such as versioning or server logging you should add it.
+Under the section `Configure options` we disable everything as a default, it's only if the project requires something specific such as versioning or server logging that you should enable it.

-The only thing that is recommended, is to add `default encryption` with AES-256.
-This should be used if the bucket is suppose to handle sensitive information(ID's, documentation that can be referenced back to the client etc.)
+The only thing that is recommended, is to add the `default encryption` with AES-256.
+This should be used if the bucket is going to handle sensitive information (ID's, documentation that can be referenced back to the client etc.).

 #### Permissions
-Block all public access, unless the bucket is accessed by a service where it's not required to be logged in.
+Block all public access, unless you require otherwise.
-It's fine to block all public access, you just have to create a token in your service that grants access to the data(Remember to set a time limit on the token)
+It's fine to block all public access, you just have to create a token in your service that grants access to the data (Remember to set a time limit on the token).

 ### IAM user
-You should never use the root access in your service, or the login that where used to create the bucket.
-There should be a IAM user for each bucket created, that way if one user is compromised, then it's only that specific bucket that is damaged.
+No app should ever use the root user login!
+Nor should the login used to create the buckets be used.
+Create an IAM account for each bucket created, that way if one account is compromised potential damage is kept to a minimum and easy to fix.

 1. Goto Security, Identity & Compliance < IAM
 2. Then Access Management < Users
 3. Click add user.

-To make it easy to quickly connect the user to the bucket, when looking at the console, make the user name identical to the bucket name.
-Since this is a user only used through the service/application, the only `access type` it should have access to is `Programmatic access`
+In order to easily identify which user connects to which bucket, name them both the same.
+Since this is a user only used through the service/application, the only `access type` it requires is `Programmatic access`.

-Nothing else needs the be added to the user, just click next until you get a page showing the `Access Key Id` and `Secret` these needs to be stored in a secure location.
-Either add them directly in the `ENV` file or store them e.g. in a password manager so the team also has easy access to the information.
+Nothing else needs to be added to the user, just click 'Next' until you get to a page showing you the `Access Key ID` and the `Secret Access Key`.
+These keys need to be stored in a secure location.
+Add them directly to the `.env` file, store them in a password manager, so the team also has easy access to the information, or both.

-You can now click close. and should now have a user without any permissions, without access to anything(We will create the permissions later and add them to the user).
+After clicking 'Close' you should have a user without any permissions or access to anything (we will create and add the permissions later).

 ### IAM user - permissions
-Click on the user you want to add the permissions to, and add `inline policy` Go to the JSON tab, and replace the content showed with the snippet below:
+Click on the user, you want to add the permissions to, and add `Inline policy`.
+Go to the JSON tab and replace the content shown with the snippet below:

 ```JSON
 {